Amazon Tries to Beat Shein and Temu at Their Own Game as Online Competition Heats Up

 “Unlike Shein and Temu, Amazon can fulfill orders in days, while its counterparts take weeks to deliver to customers.
 The second is its potential to adapt quickly, and scale gives Amazon its massive global network of sellers, fulfillment centers, and AI-powered shopping insights.”

-Greg Zakowicz, a veteran marketer and senior e-commerce expert at Omnisend, also sees good potential in Amazon’s new discount site and said it will bring trust to the market.
+Greg Zakowicz, a veteran marketer and senior e-commerce expert at Omnisend, also sees good potential in Amazon’s new discount site, saying it will bring trust to the market.

 “While Temu and Shein have surged in popularity in the past two years due to their ultra-low prices, our recent Omnisend survey of 4,000 people found that only 7 percent trust Temu, citing issues like long shipping times and poor product quality,” he told The Epoch Times.